South Asia Satellite: Bhutan

 In November 2018, Bhutan announced that it is on track to begin using South Asia Satellite by the end of November 2018.
 Planned utilisation of allotted Ku-band transponder includes connecting three off-grid blocks in remote areas of the country, national TV broadcast, emergency communications and backup for domestic/international voice connectivity.

 Development

 In November 2015, ISRO chairman A. S. Kiran Kumar stated that the satellite could be launched within 18 months of receiving approval from the SAARC member nations.
 It was proposed to build a satellite for the SAARC region with 12 Ku-band transponders (36 MHz each) and launch it with the Indian GSLV Mk-II.
 The cost of the satellite was estimated to be about ₹235 crore, and the total cost including operational costs and insurance comes to ₹450 crore.
 The cost associated with the launch was met by the Government of India.

-The satellite will enable a full range of applications and services in the areas of telecommunication and broadcasting applications viz television (TV), direct-to-home (DTH), very small aperture terminals (VSATs), tele-education, tele-medicine and disaster management support.
-It will provide communication channels for better coordination during disaster management, and will help countries in mapping terrain and natural resources.
+The satellite was designed to support telecommunication and broadcasting applications, including television, direct-to-home (DTH) services, VSAT communications, tele-education, tele-medicine and disaster management.